segmentrouting/srv6-labs/README.md

 * [2-use-case-topologies](./2-use-case-topologies/) - contains topology definition yaml files and router configs for running larger, more complex SRv6 scenarios using Containerlab, KNE, VXR, or xr-compose

+* Note: the KNE examples are still a work in progress

 Each project subdirectory includes READMEs, scripts, configs, and other tools for building SRv6 topologies and running various simulation or demo scenarios.

 For more info on Containerlab and KNE: